janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-1-javascript-version.md

   caption="Our serverless HTTP triggered Azure Function in action. \o/"
 %}

-## Final Tweaks

-TODO: Link to the code base first.
+## Full Code Base

+The [full code base after part 1](https://github.com/janaagaard75/azure-functions-typescript/tree/1-javascript-version) has a few more files added to it.
+They consist of the following:

+- Standard files, like a readme, a license and a gitignore file.
 - The endpoint is made available anonymously.
-This is just to make this setup simpler.
+This is just to make the setup a bit simpler.

-A handful of tweaks are made to enhance the development experience in [Visual Studio Code](https://code.visualstudio.com/).
+- Files for improving the development experience in [Visual Studio Code](https://code.visualstudio.com/).

-- Launching and debugging the code within VSCode.
-- Settings for the Azure Functions extension for VSCode.
-TODO: Test if this extension requires that the tools are installed globally.
-- Format files when saving them.
-- Default to indenting files with two spaces.
-- Add settings for the Spell Right extension.

-TODO: The code can be debugged in Visual Studio Code.

-The [final code base for part 1 on GitHub](https://github.com/janaagaard75/azure-functions-typescript/tree/1-javascript-version).
-If you a curious about the changes made in these last tweaks, take a look at the [commit history](https://github.com/janaagaard75/azure-functions-typescript/commits/1-javascript-version).
+If you want more details, then take a look at the [commit history](https://github.com/janaagaard75/azure-functions-typescript/commits/1-javascript-version).

+The [Azure Functions extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) requires that the Azure Functions Core Tools are available as a global command.
+I recommend installing the tools with Homebrew, since that makes it easy to maintain the package together with Node.js and Yarn (`brew install azure-functions-core-tools`).
+It's fine having the tools installed both locally and globally.

 [Part 2: Switch to TypeScript](/blog/2019/05/01/part-2-switch-to-typescript)